bekk/bekk-christmas/post/ml/reinforcement-learning.md

 The _policy_ dictates the behaviour of an agent.
 The ultimate goal in reinforcement learning is for the agent to learn a policy which will maximize some objective function, often the total reward gained.
 A _value function_ is often used to keep track of the expected values of certain states, or state-actions pairs.
 The value function can often be used to derive optimal actions directly.

 During training, the agent interacts with the environment, and subsequently updates its policy based on the interaction.
-This means that a reinforcement learning algorithm trains using a simulation of some scenario, as opposed using labeled data, as in supervised learning.
+This means that a reinforcement learning algorithm trains using a simulation of some scenario, as opposed to using labeled data, as in supervised learning.

 ![An illustration of the agent/environment interaction.](https://i.ibb.co/qkwCmBR/agent-environment.png)